NataMontari/Microservices_APZ_task4/README.md

 # Microservices_APZ
 Continuing the tasks,
-Code for task 3 from apz, featuring a simple microservice
+Code for task 4 from apz, featuring a simple microservice

-Additional tasks: config service
+Additional tasks: using Kafka

 facade_service.py - facade service for client-server communication.
 Receives get or post requests from the client and manages them (runs on localhost: 8080)